aqeelsadiq/test/README.md

 REPO_NAME: Retrieved from Terraform.

 The Lambda function then uses these environment variables to interact with the GitHub API and determine which EC2 instance to start.

+# app
+in the app dorectory i use the lambda function code lambda_function.py and path is given in the module/lambda/main.tf

+# Deployment steps

+1. aws account and credentials configured

+use command aws configure

+2. Terraform installed

+3. Githubactions setup to use self-hosted runners

+4. initialize terraform

+terraform init

+5. plan terraform

+terraform plan -var-file=terraform.tfvars  # use the file name because export TF_VAR to read the variable

+6. Apply terraform

+terraform apply --auto-approve -var-file=terraform.tfvars